alshedivat/al-folio/_posts/2022-12-26-Crosscountry-skiing-001.md

 ## Lesson 3: Snowplow and turning

 Snowplowing is a wedge (V shape) to increase the edge contact with snow and gain extra force to uphill or to slow down while downhill.
+The key of turning is still transferring your weight from one side to another side.
+If you do it step by step, that is stepping turn.
+If you do it constantly, that is C shape turning.

 The first video:
 - Snowplow (uphill herringbone) (07:00)